API-Skeletons/oauth2-doctrine-permissions-acl/README.md

 Authentication Identity
 -----------------------

-By default zf-mvc-auth reutrns an `ZF\MvcAuth\Identity\AuthenticatedIdentity` from zf-oauth2-doctrine when a user has a valid access token.
+By default [zfcampus/zf-mvc-auth](https://github.com/zfcampus/zf-mvc-auth) reutrns an `ZF\MvcAuth\Identity\AuthenticatedIdentity` when authenticated with a valid access token.
 This repository replaces that identity with a `ZF\OAuth2\Doctrine\Permissions\Acl\Identity\AuthenticatedIdentity`.

-`ZF\OAuth2\Doctrine\Permissions\Acl\Identity\AuthenticatedIdentity` stores the zf-oauth2-doctrine `AccessToken` Doctrine entity.
+`ZF\OAuth2\Doctrine\Permissions\Acl\Identity\AuthenticatedIdentity` stores the [api-skeletons/zf-oauth2-doctrine](https://github.com/API-Skeletons/zf-oauth2-doctrine) `AccessToken` Doctrine entity.
 The `AuthentiatedIdentity` has the functions `getUser()`, `getAccessToken()`, `getClient()` which return entities.
 With these your application can continue to work with ORM through the rest of the request lifecycle.

-zf-oauth2-doctrine supports multiple OAuth2 configurations and zf-oauth2-doctrine-permissions-acl searches through each configuration to find the `AccessToken` entity based on the `access_token` and `client_id` supplied by `ZF\MvcAuth\Identity\AuthenticatedIdentity`.
+[api-skeletons/zf-oauth2-doctrine](https://github.com/API-Skeletons/zf-oauth2-doctrine) supports multiple OAuth2 configurations and [api-skeletons/zf-oauth2-doctrine-permissions-acl](https://github.com/API-Skeletons/zf-oauth2-doctrine-permissions-acl) searches through each configuration to find the `AccessToken` entity based on the `access_token` and `client_id` supplied by `ZF\MvcAuth\Identity\AuthenticatedIdentity`.

 Role Related Interfaces